-I’ve been in quarantine for 5 days, but I just got tested and my test results are negative.
-When can I return to school?
+I’ve been in quarantine for 6 days, but I just got tested and my test results are negative.
+When can I return to work?

 Because COVID-19 has such a long incubation period, if you get tested too early you could test negative but still be infected.
-It takes time for enough virus to develop in your body to show up on a test – as long as 14 days.
+It takes time for enough virus to develop in your body to show up on a test.

 If you test positive for COVID-19 during your quarantine, you must begin following the isolation rules instead of quarantine (Remember – quarantine is for people who may become infected.
 Isolation is for people who are infected).